AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

 The Email Designer allows you to easily define the structure of your email.
 By adding and moving structural elements with simple drag-and-drop actions, you can design the shape of your email within seconds.

 ### Defining Email Structure {#defining-the-email-structure}

+The Email Designer allows you to easily define the structure of your email.
+By adding and moving structural elements with simple drag-and-drop actions, you can design the shape of your email within seconds.

 To edit the structure of an email: